 EQ Bank’s GIC

-The launch of new GIC rates on August 2, 2018, by EQ Bank is a big deal.
-This is mainly because it signals that consumers will soon start benefiting from recent uptick in the Bank of Canada’s key interest rate.
+The launch of new GIC rates by EQ Bank is a big deal.
+This is mainly because it signals that consumers are starting to benefit from recent upticks in the Bank of Canada’s key interest rate.
 The Big Banks quickly increase their mortgage rates following each rate-hike, but their clients have yet to see this benefit trickle down to their savings accounts and GICs.

 What is a GIC?